robotlolita/robotlolita.github.io/_posts/2019/2019-11-11-static-vs-dynamic.md

 > <strong class="heading">Note</strong>
 > I’ll answer this question from my own experiences with maintaining large projects—mostly language implementations and web services—, as I haven’t really read much literature on this topic.
 I have no idea how much this generalises to other people/kinds of projects.
+>
+> This was originally written as a [Quora answer](https://www.quora.com/Are-dynamic-languages-just-as-good-as-compile-time-static-type-languages-for-large-complex-projects/answer/Quildreen-Motta)
 {: .warning .note }

 ---